 Once you’ve figured out your newsletter’s focus and content balance, make sure you’re properly communicating about them on your subscribe landing page.

 Get specific.
 Tell potential subscribers exactly what will be in the newsletter as well as how often they should expect to hear from you.
 Take a page out of SmartBrief’s book: On the subscribe landing page, it says what'll be in the newsletter and gives potential subscribers a preview link.
 Check it out:

 As a subscriber, wouldn’t that be awesome?
 You’d go in with open eyes knowing exactly who you'll be receiving email from, what they'll be sending you, and how often they’ll be sending it.
 As a marketer, having this information up front will help diminish your unsubscribe and spam rates as well.

 5) Get creative with email subject lines.

 Even if your subscribers sign up for your emails, there’s no guarantee that they will open your emails once they get them in their inbox.
 Many marketers try increasing familiarity with their subscribers by keeping the subject line the same each day, week, or month that they send it.

-But let’s face it, those subject lines get old -- fast -- for subscribers.
+But let’s face it, those subject lines get old for subscribers -- and fast.
 Why?
 Because there’s no incentive from the subject line to click on that specific email right this instant.
 A better approach would be to try to have a different, creative, engaging subject line for each newsletter you send.

 One company who does this really well is Thrillist.
-Here’s a collection of email newsletters I’ve received over the past few days:
+Here’s a collection of email newsletters I’ve received recently: